Central Access Route Connects: I-90 Junction, WA to Yellowhead Hwy 16 Junction, BC

-E 240.3 Traffic light as Highway 97/Skaha Lake Road turns north, becoming Highway 97/Channel Parkway, bypassing Penticton city centre.
+E 240.3 Traffic light.
+Northbound turn left to continue on Highway 97N/Skaha Lake Road which becomes Channel Parkway and bypasses Penticton city center.
 Continue straight for PENTICTON (pop.
 32,993), a major tourist destination with all services.
 Gas and other services next 3.6 miles northbound.

 E 266 PEACHLAND (pop.
 5,233); visitor center/museum, beachside walking path, shops and cafes.

-E 280.4 William Bennett bridge crosses Okangan Lake.
+E 280.4 William Bennett Bridge crosses Okanagan Lake.

 E 320 Junction with BC Highway 97A to Sicamous on Trans-Canada Highway 1.

-E 323.1 Historic O’Keefe Ranch, one of the earliest cattle empires in British Columbia; guided and self-guided tours, admission fee charged, restaurant, gift shop, horseback and pony rides, picnic sites, campground; www.okeeferanch.ca.
+E 323.1 Historic O’Keefe Ranch, one of the earliest cattle empires in British Columbia; guided and self-guided tours, admission fee charged during open hours, restaurant, gift shop, RV camping, glamping sites, and picnic facilities; www.okeeferanch.ca.

-E 375 Exit 391 westbound access to RV park and BC Wildlife Park.
+E 375 Exit 391 is westbound access to Kamloops RV Park and BC Wildlife Park to south.